 The Directors considered the carrying value of the unlisted investments, but are unable to assess the fair value of these investments at a higher level due to unavailability of additional information.
 The Directors have consulted with management of the investment companies and considered information available to the Board.
 Given the nature of the unlisted investments, the Directors are unable to assess an alternative value of these investments using available market information as at the end of the reporting period.
-Accordingly, the Directors have continued to assess the fair value of the investments at its cost.
+Accordingly, the Directors have continued to assess the fair value of the investments according to the fair value on the conversion date.